-Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
-Explains how much you will pay as your share of the cost for your covered medical care. - Explains rules you need to follow when you get your Part D drugs.
+Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.

 Chapter 6.
-What you pay for your Part D prescription drugs Tells about the three stages of drug coverage (initial coverage stage, coverage gap stage, catastrophic coverage stage) and how these stages affect what you pay for your drugs.
+What you pay for your Part D prescription drugs 119

+Tells about the three stages of drug coverage (initial coverage stage, coverage gap stage, catastrophic coverage stage) and how these stages affect what you pay for your drugs.
 Explains the six cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
 Tells about the late-enrollment penalty.

-Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs Chapter 8.
-Your rights and responsibilities - Explains the rights and responsibilities you have as a member of our plan.
-Tells what you can do if you think your rights are not being respected.
-Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Tells you, step-by-step, what to do if you are having problems or concerns as a member of our plan.
-Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
-Explains how to make complaints about quality of care, waiting times, customer service and other concerns.
+Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.

+Tells you, step-by-step, what to do if you are having problems or concerns as a member of our plan.

+- Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. - Explains how to make complaints about quality of care, waiting times, customer service and other concerns.

 Chapter 10.
-Ending your membership in the plan200 - Explains when and how you can end your membership in the plan.
+Ending your membership in the plan198 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 11.
-Legal notices Includes notices about governing law and about nondiscrimination.
+Legal notices - Includes notices about governing law and about nondiscrimination.
 Chapter 12.
-Definitions of important words214 Explains key terms used in this booklet.
+Definitions of important words Explains key terms used in this booklet.